Stack API

 Success response: 200 OK

-Fail a job
+Finish a job

+Mark a job as finished when the stack cannot or will not execute it, or when it has completed successfully without spawning an agent.
 In some situations, an agent cannot be spawned due to infrastructure or other issues.
-In this case, for each job, a stack can call this API at most once to fail the job with error details.
+In this case, for each job, a stack can call this API at most once to finish the job with details.

 This is a critical API to shorten the feedback cycle to end users.
 For example, in the Kubernetes stack, if a pod has an image pull issue, the k8s stack uses this API to fail a job with feedback.